pgpartman/pg_partman/doc/pg_partman.md

 ```

  * Undo a partition set created by `pg_partman`.
 This function MOVES the data from the child tables to the given target table.
- * If you are trying to un-partition a large amount of data automatically, it is recommended to use the `undo_partition_data()` procedure to do the same thing.
+ * If you are trying to un-partition a large amount of data automatically, it is recommended to use the `undo_partition_proc()` procedure to do the same thing.
 This will greatly reduce issues caused by long running transactions and data contention.
  * When this function is run, the **`undo_in_progress`** column in the configuration table is set to true.
 This causes all partition creation and retention management to stop.
- * By default, partitions are not DROPPED, they are DETTACHed.
+ * By default, partitions are not DROPPED, they are DETACHed.
 This leave previous child tables as empty, independent tables.
  * Without setting either batch argument manually, each run of the function will move all the data from a single partition into the target.
  * Once all child tables have been uninherited/dropped, the configuration data is removed from `pg_partman` automatically.
  * For subpartitioned tables, you may have to start at the lowest level parent table and undo from there then work your way up.